 How to Prepare Your Preprint

-Follow these five steps to prepare your preprint for submission.
+Follow these 7 steps to prepare your preprint for submission.

 1. Choose a preprint service

 PsyArXiv, SocArXiv, LawArXiv, Thesis Commons, and several others have partnered with OSF Preprints to support preprint sharing across different disiplines.
 You should upload your preprint to whichever preprint server best fits your topic and the community that you would like to reach.
 If there isn’t a community-driven preprint server for your discipline, OSF Preprints is available for any discipline.

 Browse through the list of preprint servers on the OSF Preprints homepage.